Supporting People to Tell Their Own Stories

 At the end of the day, storytelling isn’t just an exercise in engaging target audiences—it’s also an issue of equity.
 We must make sure that people with lived experience have the opportunity to share their stories.
 Passing the mic to people who are often overlooked is part of the work we all need to do to build a more just society.
 To do this work right requires both sensitivity and responsibility.

-More Insights
+Related Insights

 Sharing participant stories is a great way for nonprofits to engage key stakeholders and move them to action.
-Here are our best practices when it comes to working with individuals—many with sensitive or traumatic experiences—to tell their own stories.